mikaelhm/jszip-test/README.md

 ==========
 Small test of [jsZip][1] with big files.

-testFiles are zipped files generated with [http://www.mockaroo.com/][2]
+testFiles are zipped (using "compress" on Mac OS X, Maverics) files generated with [http://www.mockaroo.com/][2]

   [1]: https://github.com/Stuk/jszip